Graduateshotline

 What is the ACT Test?

-ACT assessment measures the capability of high school students to complete college-level work.
-It is offered as a computer-based test except at schools that cannot offer it where it is still conducted in paper format.
+The ACT assessment measures high school students' capability to complete college-level work.
+It is offered as a computer-based test except at schools that cannot provide it, where it is still conducted in paper format.

 Who can Apply for ACT?

-The ACT examination has been created for students who are currently pursuing their education at 10th, 11th, and 12th-grade levels.
-Since it is a medium for institutions to recognize merit and provide college admission to suitable candidates, the test is highly competitive with small score fluctuations resulting in gaining or losing a coveted college seat.
+The ACT examination has been created for students pursuing their education at 10th, 11th, and 12th-grade levels.
+Since it is a medium for institutions to recognize merit and provide college admission to suitable candidates, the test is very popular, with small score fluctuations resulting in gaining or losing a coveted college seat.
 But at the same time, students who are enrolled in 6th, 7th, 8th, and 9th-grade levels are also eligible to apply for the examination as long as they are above 13 years of age.
-Most students choose to take the Pre-ACT at that age group after which they choose to take the ACT examination if their scores are satisfactory.
+Most students take the Pre-ACT at that age group, after which they decide to take the ACT examination if their scores are satisfactory.

 Eligibility Requirements for ACT

-Students above the age of 13 may attempt the examination which includes students from 8th, 9th, and 10th-grade levels.
+Students above 13 may attempt the examination, including those from 8th, 9th, and 10th-grade levels.

 There is no upper age limit for the examination.